raspberrypilearning/rpi-python-bluedot/en/step_1.md

-To begin using BlueDot, you will need to pair your Android device with your Raspberry Pi
+To begin using Blue Dot, you will need to pair your Android device with your Raspberry Pi.

 #### On your Android device:
-- Open `Settings`
+- Open **Settings**.
-- Select `Bluetooth`, to make your device discoverable
+- Select **Bluetooth** and turn it on to make your device discoverable.
   ![available devices](images/available_devices.png)

 #### On your Raspberry Pi:
-- Click on the  Bluetooth icon in the task bar.
+- Click on the **Bluetooth** icon in the task bar.
-- Turn on Bluetooth
+- Turn on Bluetooth.
-- Click on `Make Discoverable`
+- Click on **Make Discoverable**.
   ![make discoverable](images/make_discoverable.png)
-- Click `Add Device`
+- Click **Add Device**.
 - Your Android device should appear in the list.
-Select it and click `Pair`
+Select it and click **Pair**.
   ![add device](images/add_device.png)

-- You will then be prompted to accept or input a pin number.
-Once this has been completed, your devices should be paired.
+- You will then be prompted to accept, or to input a PIN (personal identification number).
+Once you've done this, your devices should be paired.

 	![confirm pair](images/confirm_pair.png)
 	![pairing code](images/pairing_code.png)